Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 </details>

 <details>
-  <summary><strong>Q: Are all post processing effects provided by Unity safe to use?</strong>
+  <summary><strong>Q: Are all post processing effects provided by Unity safe to use in synthetic datasets?</strong>
 </summary><br>

-A couple of important notes to keep in mind with post-processing revolve around randomness:
+No. When using post processing effects, you need to be careful about issues regarding randomness and determinism:

-  * Some effects need to be Randomized from frame to frame, e.g. Film Grain).
-The Film Grain effect provided by Unity is not sufficiently randomized for model training and can thus mislead your CV model in the training process.
+  * There are certain post processing effects that need randomization internally, e.g. film grain.
+The film grain effect provided by Unity is not sufficiently randomized for model training and can thus mislead your CV model to look for a specific noise pattern during prediction.
-  * Even if an effect is properly randomized, using it would make your overall randomization strategy non-deterministic, as it would use random number generators outside of the Perception package provided Samplers.
+  * Even if such an effect is properly randomized, using a randomized effect would make your overall randomization strategy non-deterministic, meaning you would not be able to reproduce your datasets.
+This is because the effect would internally use random number generators outside of the Perception package provided Samplers.
+If you have access to the source code for a randomized effect, you can modify it to only use Perception Samplers for random number generation, which would make its behavior deterministic and thus appropriate for use in synthetic datasets that need to be reproducible.

-To make sure you do not run into insufficient randomization or non-determinism, it would be best to implement effects such as Film Grain yourself and only use the Perception provided Samplers and Parameters in order to guarantee determinism.
+To make sure you do not run into insufficient randomization or non-determinism, it would be best to implement effects such as film grain yourself or modify existing code to make sure no random number generators are used except for the Samplers provided in the Perception package.

 ---
 </details>